hai-vr/documentation/docs/products/vixen/non-destructive-dependencies.md

 This is part of the main Vixen Processor.

-- Vixen uses GetComponentsInChildren to find properties to animate.
+- Vixen uses GetComponentsInChildren to find components to animate, when the Selection setting of an object group is set to Everything or Recursive Search.
 - The behaviour of GetComponentsInChildren should be based on the structure of the avatar hierarchy during Edit mode.
 - For this reason, Vixen needs to run *before* other modules rearrange the structure of the avatar hierarchy in such a way that GetComponentsInChildren would return different results.